RubyLearning/blog/content/post/2007/02/06/update-to-rails-122.md

 ---
-title: "Update to Rails 1.2.2"
-author: "Satish Talim"
+author: Satish Talim
-date: 2007-02-06
-layout: post
 categories:
 - news
 - rails
+date: 2007-02-06
+layout: post
+title: Update to Rails 1.2.2
 ---

 Update your working copy to the latest version of Rails 1.2.2, by going to your command prompt and entering: <!--more-->